NOTICE TO PATIENTS OF ALFORD MEDICAL PRACTICE

 - Click on "I want help for my condition" and then select your condition from the list.
 If you can't find a good fit, select "I want general advice"

 - Work through the questions and then submit to the practice.
 We will respond within 2 hours if you submit your eConsult before 12 noon.
 Any online consultations submitted after 12 noon will be responded to as quickly as possible with a guaranteed response of 10am the following working day.
+Please be aware that we will respond either by email or telephone.

 You can add photos to your eConsult (important if you have rash to diagnose you more easily) if you complete any of the following templates: